Velvet Elephant Ear, Maltese Cross, Etc.

 You can actually break a leaf, even leaving it hanging, and new plantlets will grow from it.

 <<<<2013 IN MISSOURI>>>>

-I kept the little Kalanchoe beharensis minima in this pot on the kitchen windowsill all summer with a few other succulents I didn’t want to put outside.
+I kept the little Kalanchoe beharensis in this pot on the kitchen windowsill all summer with a few other succulents I didn’t want to put outside.
 I watched them grow and then I noticed something weird.
 I had taken cuttings of the Kalanchoe beharensis ‘Fang’ during the summer but they were outside.
 Somehow, these guys turned out to have the tubercles on the underside of the leaves, too.
-I know 100% I took a leaf from the Kalanchoe beharensis minima and NOT ‘Fang’ when I moved from Mississippi.
-I know I didn’t take cuttings from ‘Fang’ until the summer of 2013.
+I know 100% I took a leaf from the Kalanchoe beharensis and NOT ‘Fang’ when I moved from Mississippi.
+I know I didn’t take cuttings from ‘Fang’ until the summer of 2013 because I brought the plant with me.
 So, tell me, how did these plants turn out to have fangs?
 What a mystery!

 There are a couple of varieties and cultivars mentioned on the LLIFLE (Encyclopedia of Living Forms) website including ‘Roseleaf’ which is a hybrid of Kalanchoe beharensis and Kalanchoe tomentosa.
 It is thought that ‘Fang’ could be a sport of ‘Roseleaf’.

 San Marcos Growers list several Kalanchoe including both the Kalanchoe beharensis and a Kalanchoe beharensis ‘Small Form’.
 However, the leaves of the ‘Small Form’ do not look like my plant.
 They say it is likely a hybrid.